-Provide 2011-2012 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2012-2013 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2011-2012 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2011-2012 academic year costs of attendance will be available:
+Check here if your institution's 2012-2013 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2012-2013 academic year costs of attendance will be available:

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2011-2012 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2012-2013 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 G1 First-Year Undergraduates

-G1 PRIVATE INSTITUTIONS
+G1 PRIVATE INSTITUTIONS oao.g.aaaaao

-Tuition: \$39,800
+• Tuition: \$41,190 \$41,190

-G1 PUBLIC INSTITUTIONS
+G1 PUBLIC INSTITUTIONS ·

 Tuition:

 In-district

 G1 PUBLIC INSTITUTIONS

 In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

 Out-of-state:

 G1 NONRESIDENT ALIENS

 Tuition:

-· · ·

-G1 REQUIRED FEES: \$270
+G1 REQUIRED FEES: \$270 \$270

-G1 ROOM AND BOARD: • • • • • • •
+G1 ROOM AND BOARD:

-(on-campus) \$13,390
+(on-campus) \$13,860 \$13,860

-G1 ROOM ONLY: A
+G1 ROOM ONLY:

-(on-campus) \$6,700
+(on-campus) \$6,940 \$6,940

-G1 BOARD ONLY: Aa a a a
+G1 BOARD ONLY:

-(on-campus meal plan) \$6,690
+(on-campus meal plan) \$6,920 \$6,920

+Γ- -

-G1 Comprehensive tuition and room and d board fee (if your [
+G1 Comprehensive tuition and room and d board fee (if your

-GI college cannot provide separate tuiti
+college cannot provide separate tuition and room and

 board fees):

-board 1663).

 G1 Other:

-0